puregorill/JSC64/README.md

 State of development
 ********************

-Very early stage.
+Early stage but evolving.
 Currently working on mathematical parser.
-Not much else implemented yet.

 **[For more information, read the github wiki topic "Home".](https://github.com/puregorill/JSC64/wiki)**
 Scroll down to "Project progress".